simonmichael/hledger_site/src/balancing-the-accounting-equation.md

 avoid them when testing the accounting equation.

-If they do cross a file boundary, or are inconveniently long, fix that by splitting the transaction into two transactions which use a pending account, as in
+If they do cross a file boundary, or are inconveniently long, you can fix that by splitting the transaction into two transactions which use a pending account, as in
 [close and balance assertions](hledger.md#close-and-balance-assertions).